 What are various types of sales variances in cost accounting

-Sales variance is the difference between the standard or expected revenue and the actual revenue.
+Sales variance can be defined as the difference between the standard or expected revenue and the actual revenue.

 It is different from cost variances because cost variances occur when costs deviate from the budgeted amounts.
-Investigation of what caused the variance is crucial to understand in order to make management decisions such as buy or make a decision or continue or discontinue a product line.
+Investigation of what caused the variance is crucial to understand to make management decisions such as buying or making a decision or continuing or discontinuing a product line.

 There are two factors that might have caused the total variance: either a difference in the number of units that were sold or in the selling price.